A-Hem/tangerine-pacman-pvp/README.md

 - Base network for lower gas fees and faster transactions
 - 🍊TRAP token integration with dynamic pricing
 - Uniswap oracle for token price calculation

+# Future Vision

+Integrate unique competitions with mechanisms to ensure fairness to all, allowing anyone to bet on the outcome.

+Build infrastructure for user deployed components -
+Put your AI extensions to the test, PVP is turned into hackathons with large prizes for the top  developers.

 ## License